PigeonBannerHorizontal1.png

 BIO

-Emma Smith-Stevens is the author of an award-winning novel, The Australian (Dzanc Books), and a short story collection, Greyhounds, coming in October 2026.
+Emma Smith-Stevens is the author of the acclaimed novel, The Australian (Dzanc Books), and a short story collection, Greyhounds, coming in October 2026.

 After growing up in Downtown Manhattan, Smith-Stevens worked as a server at a pancake house in Delray Beach, Florida, a department store gift-wrapper in Boca Raton, a personal assistant in Beverly Hills, a scriptwriter for virtual patients used by nursing students, and has taught writing and literature at the University of Florida, Santa Fe College, and the Bard Prison Initiative.